The Bougainville Photoplay Project

 The Bougainville Photoplay Project is a verbatim play by Paul Dwyer and Version 1.0.

 Plot

-Writer, academic and performer Paul Dwyer looks back at trips made by his father, Dr Allan Dwyer, a world-renowned orthopaedic surgeon, who visited Bougainville during the 1960s, healing crippled children.
-Family stories mesh with the larger narrative of Australian colonial influence in the years following.
+Writer, academic and performer Paul Dwyer looks back at trips made by his father, Allan Dwyer, an orthopaedic surgeon who visited Bougainville in the 1960s, healing crippled children.

-First Production
+First production

 The Bougainville Photoplay Project was first performed at the National Multicultural Festival Fringe in Canberra in February 2008, with the following participants: